Burnhill railway station

 Burnhill railway station served the village of Waskerley, County Durham, England, from 1859 to 1939 on the Stanhope and Tyne Railway.

 History

 The station opened as Burn Hill Junction on 4 July 1859 by the North Eastern Railway.
 It was situated 200 yards north of Burnhill Junction (a military use only station).
-Its name was changed to Burn Hill on 1 May 1893 and changed to Burnhill in 1908.
-There were no platforms at the station.
+Its name was changed to Burn Hill on 1 May 1893 and changed to Burnhill in 1908..
 It closed to passengers and goods traffic on 1 May 1939.